khanhha/khanhha.github.io/_posts/2019-02-02-Thin-Plate-Splines-Warping.md

 ### Sample $f_{x'}$ and $f_{y'}$ given a point $(x,y)$

-Below is the implementation of the function $\_applyTransformation$ that is called from the above code snippet.
+Below is the implementation of the function **_applyTransformation** that is called from the above code snippet.

 ```c++
 static Point2f _applyTransformation(const Mat &shapeRef, const Point2f point, const Mat &tpsParameters)